 Checklist Questions Yes/No/Briefly describe Is this likely to result in a significant impact?
 Yes/No/Why?
-4. Will the Project produce solid wastes during construction or operation or decommissioning?
-There will be moderate amounts of construction and demolition related materials generated over the construction phase.
-Such material will be re-utilised on-site (where testing determines such reuse is acceptable) or will be dispatched to an authorised appropriate waste facility for management (depending on SI testing).
-Domestic type waste will be generated at residential dwellings during the operational phase of the proposed development.
-Such waste will need to be collected from residences by authorised waste collectors and sent to authorised waste facilities for management.
-No significant effects are anticipated in relation to waste generation.
-The level of construction waste generated onsite will be relative moderate in nature given the scale and nature of the construction works.
-Waste generated during both phases will be collected and managed by appropriately authorised waste collectors/facilities in accordance with the provision of the Waste Management Act (as amended).
+A modest amount of sanitary waste will be generated from the sanitary facilities during the operational phase of the proposed development.
+Such waste will be collected from the proposed development by authorised waste collectors and sent to authorised waste facilities for management.
 5. Will the Project release pollutants or any hazardous, toxic or noxious substances to air or lead to exceeding Ambient Air Quality standards in Directives 2008/50/EC and 2004/107/EC?
 Construction plant and vehicles, as well as vehicles used by site personnel will generate greenhouse gas emissions and pollutants from exhaust emissions over the construction phase.
-The effects of such emissions will be short-term and not significant.
-The proposed development may generate some levels of dust generating localised nuisance.
-Comprehensive construction phase dust management measures will be defined in the CEMP to be produced for the proposed development.
-Emissions relating to the operational phase of the proposed development (that is, emissions from vehicular use of residents) will be permanent and not significant.
-EV Charging provisions will be provided at the development to accommodate the transition to zero emission vehicles.
-No. The effects of construction phase related emissions will be short-term and not significant, given the magnitude of construction to take place.
+The effects of such emissions will be short-term and imperceptible.
+The proposed development is not expected to cause any dust nuisance given the very limited scale of construction works and the lack of nearby sensitive receptors.
+Emissions relating to the operational phase of the proposed development (that is, indirect emissions from energy use) will be permanent and imperceptible given anticipated levels of energy usage associated with the unit.
+The proposed development will be designed to achieve an A2 Building Energy Rating in accordance with the Nearly Zero Energy Building (NZEB) Standards.
+No. The effects of construction phase related emissions will be short-term and imperceptible, given the magnitude of construction to take place.
 No emissions of significance will be generated during the operational phase of the proposed development.
 The development will be designed to accommodate GHG emission reductions commensurate with targets defined in the Climate Action and Low Carbon Development Act 2021.